sebi247/personalFinance/README.md

 # PersonalFinance
-PersonalFinance is a comprehensive personal finance management application developed using a Spring Boot backend and a React front end.
+PersonalFinance is a comprehensive finance management application developed using a Spring Boot backend and a React front end.
 It allows users to track, manage, and visualize their income, expenses, and investments.
 The application incorporates a Quartz scheduler for monthly updates and also provides detailed monthly summary reports.

 ## Features
 + User Registration and Login.